-- ▶ Return to libc and ROP need to know the addresses of code - Idea: randomize position of dynamic libraries - ► This approach is called address space layout randomization (ASLR) - ▶ Does not only randomize position of dynamic libraries, but also: - position of stack - position of data segment - position of heap - To also randomize the position of the binary itself need to use gcc -fpie - pie stands for "position independent execution"
+- ▶ Return to libc and ROP need to know the addresses of code - ▶ Idea: randomize position of dynamic libraries - ▶ This approach is called address space layout randomization (ASLR) - ▶ Does not only randomize position of dynamic libraries, but also: - position of stack - position of data segment - position of heap - To also randomize the position of the binary itself need to use gcc -fpie - pie stands for "position independent execution"

-- ▶ Return to libc and ROP need to know the addresses of code - Idea: randomize position of dynamic libraries - ► This approach is called address space layout randomization (ASLR) - ▶ Does not only randomize position of dynamic libraries, but also: - position of stack - position of data segment - position of heap - To also randomize the position of the binary itself need to use gcc -fpie - pie stands for "position independent execution" - Disable ASLR in Linux:

-echo 0 > /proc/sys/kernel/randomize_va_space or boot with parameter norandmaps
+- ▶ Return to libc and ROP need to know the addresses of code - ▶ Idea: randomize position of dynamic libraries - ▶ This approach is called address space layout randomization (ASLR) - ▶ Does not only randomize position of dynamic libraries, but also: - position of stack - position of data segment - position of heap - To also randomize the position of the binary itself need to use gcc -fpie - pie stands for "position independent execution" - Disable ASLR in Linux: echo 0 > /proc/sys/kernel/randomize_va_space or boot with parameter norandmaps

-- ▶ Return to libc and ROP need to know the addresses of code - Idea: randomize position of dynamic libraries - ► This approach is called address space layout randomization (ASLR) - ▶ Does not only randomize position of dynamic libraries, but also: - position of stack - position of data segment - position of heap - To also randomize the position of the binary itself need to use gcc -fpie - pie stands for "position independent execution" - Disable ASLR in Linux: echo 0 > /proc/sys/kernel/randomize_va_space or boot with parameter norandmaps - Disable ASLR for one process: setarch 'uname -m' -R PROGRAMNAME
+- ▶ Return to libc and ROP need to know the addresses of code - ▶ Idea: randomize position of dynamic libraries - ▶ This approach is called address space layout randomization (ASLR) - ▶ Does not only randomize position of dynamic libraries, but also: - position of stack - position of data segment - position of heap - To also randomize the position of the binary itself need to use gcc -fpie - pie stands for "position independent execution" - Disable ASLR in Linux: echo 0 > /proc/sys/kernel/randomize_va_space or boot with parameter norandmaps - ► Disable ASLR for one process: setarch 'uname -m' -R PROGRAMNAME.

-- ASLR is generally very effective as a defense

-- Problem if address of one instruction leaks to the attacker:

-- Format-string attacks

-- Using overflows to overwrite null-termination

-- Memory content written to disk

-- Software that uses non-randomized modules
+- ► ASLR is generally very effective as a defense - ▶ Problem if address of one instruction leaks to the attacker: - ► Format-string attacks - Using overflows to overwrite null-termination - Memory content written to disk - ► Software that uses non-randomized modules - For a while, linux-gate.so.1 was not randomized - ...

-- ▶ ...

-- ASLR is generally very effective as a defense - Problem if address of one instruction leaks to the attacker: - Format-string attacks - Using overflows to overwrite null-termination - Memory content written to disk - Software that uses non-randomized modules - ▶ ... - ▶ Problem on 32-bit machines: not enough entropy - Cannot randomize lower 12 bits of address (that would break page alignment)
+- ► ASLR is generally very effective as a defense - ▶ Problem if address of one instruction leaks to the attacker: - ► Format-string attacks - Using overflows to overwrite null-termination - Memory content written to disk - Software that uses non-randomized modules - For a while, linux-gate.so.1 was not randomized - . . . . - ▶ Problem on 32-bit machines: not enough entropy - Cannot randomize lower 12 bits of address (that would break page alignment)

-- ASLR is generally very effective as a defense - Problem if address of one instruction leaks to the attacker: - Format-string attacks - Using overflows to overwrite null-termination - Memory content written to disk - Software that uses non-randomized modules - ▶ ... - ▶ Problem on 32-bit machines: not enough entropy - Cannot randomize lower 12 bits of address (that would break page alignment) - Cannot randomize upper 4 bits (limits capabilities of large memory mappings)
+- ► ASLR is generally very effective as a defense - ▶ Problem if address of one instruction leaks to the attacker: - ► Format-string attacks - Using overflows to overwrite null-termination - Memory content written to disk - Software that uses non-randomized modules - For a while, linux-gate.so.1 was not randomized - . . . . - ▶ Problem on 32-bit machines: not enough entropy - Cannot randomize lower 12 bits of address (that would break page alignment) - Cannot randomize upper 4 bits (limits capabilities of large memory mappings)

-- ASLR is generally very effective as a defense - Problem if address of one instruction leaks to the attacker: - Format-string attacks - Using overflows to overwrite null-termination - Memory content written to disk - Software that uses non-randomized modules - ۰... - Problem on 32-bit machines: not enough entropy - Cannot randomize lower 12 bits of address (that would break page alignment) - Cannot randomize upper 4 bits (limits capabilities of large memory mappings) - Result: only 16 bits of entropy (65536 possibilities)
+- ► ASLR is generally very effective as a defense - ▶ Problem if address of one instruction leaks to the attacker: - Format-string attacks - Using overflows to overwrite null-termination - Memory content written to disk - Software that uses non-randomized modules - For a while, linux-gate.so.1 was not randomized - . . . . - ▶ Problem on 32-bit machines: not enough entropy - Cannot randomize lower 12 bits of address (that would break page alignment) - Cannot randomize upper 4 bits (limits capabilities of large memory mappings) - Result: only 16 bits of entropy (65536 possibilities)